HeRAMS-WHO/herams-i18n/docs/index.rst

 Create a Workspace
 ~~~~~~~~~~~~~~~~~~

 1. To create a new workspace, navigate to the list of workspaces of your project.
-See `Access-your-workspace>`__ steps (1-2) for details.
+See `Access your workspace`_ steps (1-2) for details.
 2. In the upper right corner, you will see a button labeled |create-workspace|.
 3. You will be directed to a page where you will be able to create a new workspace.
 4. Enter the workspace's name into the title field.